zinggAI/zingg/docs/setup/compiling.md

+---
+layout: default
+title: Compiling
+parent: Setup
+nav_order: 4
+---
+## Compile
-If you need to compile the ltatest code or build for a different Spark version, you can clone this repo and
+If you need to compile the latest code or build for a different Spark version, you can clone this repo and

 a.
 Install maven (We are on version 3.3.9)
 b.
 Install JDK 1.8